immense/immybot-documentation/src/README.md

 Runs in the ImmyBot backend, and can spawn code on the system by using Invoke-ImmyCommand

 ### Cloud Script
 Runs in the ImmyBot backend, but intended to be run against a Tenant (perhaps for the purpose of getting or setting some setting in 365/Azure or some other system with an API).
-These are used exclusively in Maintenance Tasks targetting "Tenants".
+These are used exclusively in [Tasks](#task) targetting "Tenants".

 ![](./.vuepress/images/2021-03-01-14-17-29.png)